 Plantsbrook School is a large, mixed-gender mainstream comprehensive Secondary School, housing around 1400 students, including 250 sixth formers in our new state of the art facility.
 We are proud to be an inclusive school.

-Plantsbrook is unique in the Birmingham area as we are currently the only secondary school to house a specialist resource base for up to 20 students with visual vision impairments.
-Access to our Vision Resource Base the Resource Base is only through placement by the Local Authority and students must have an Education Health Care Plan/statement of need.
+Plantsbrook is unique in the Birmingham area as we are currently the only secondary school to house a specialist resource base for up to 20 students with a vision impairment.
+Access to our Vision Resource Base is only through placement by the Local Authority and students must have an Education Health Care Plan/statement of need.

 Clarifying SEND terminology